 The future of gas debate is critical in deciding future investment policy and asset lifespans.
-As such, it has an impact on investment decisions and will impact on future negotiations for funding allowances within regulatory timelines.
+As such, it has an impact on investment decisions and will influence future negotiations for funding allowances within regulatory timelines.

-We have completed a number of projects with a number of different approaches to help us understand how our customers will want to use our network in the future.
+We have completed several projects with a number of different approaches to help us understand how our customers will want to use our network in the future.
 These have ranged from desktop analysis to live trials.
 Where possible we have sought input from stakeholders to inform our approach and the projects' outcomes.

-A4.2 Projects summary:
+A4.2 Projects summary